 6) Pushing through your lower back and shoulders while performing the fly exercise.
 This is a surefire way to injure yourself and may even damage your lower back permanently!

 7) Allowing the momentum from the dumbbells to move your body around rather than keeping it stationary or allowing one limb to buckle more than the other.
 Pulling yourself out of place while performing weight training exercises can cause injury.

 8) Focusing solely on the targeted muscle group when performing fly exercises without engaging your back or abdominal muscles.
 This is important for targeting all the core muscles involved in a workout, not just the primary focus of the exercise.

 9) Not having good posture throughout the exercise.
-This is a common mistake made by those new to weight training, and it makes the fly exercise much less effective.
+This common mistake is made by those new to weight training, making the fly exercise much less effective.
 Make sure that you maintain good posture throughout this otherwise beneficial exercise.
 For example, don’t hunch forward or round your back while performing the fly exercise.
-Instead, keep your core tight and maintain a good posture throughout the exercise.
+Instead, keep your core tight and maintain a good posture throughout the training.

 Chest workout that includes the chest fly exercise

 This chest workout will hit your chest, the supporting muscle, the shoulders, and the triceps to give you an overall leaner and stronger upper body.
-It would be best to lift heavyweights based upon your age, fitness, and goals, but as a general rule, most people can work a body part at least two times a week.
+It would be best to lift heavy weights based on your age, fitness, and goals, but as a general rule, most people can work a body part at least two times a week.

 First, warm up by doing cardio or light exercises like push-ups, dips, or planks.
 Then, for each portion of the chest workout, do three sets of 12 reps with a 1-minute rest between sets.
-Perform this chest workout once to twice a week to get impressive results for a leaner and stronger upper body while also defining your midsection.
+Perform this chest workout once to twice weekly to get impressive results for a leaner and stronger upper body while defining your midsection.

 - Bench Press